-Bradley’s Biology Department provides an inquiry-based curriculum, so that students learn how to take content and apply that knowledge toward biological principles.
+Bradley’s Biology Department provides an inquiry-based curriculum, so that students learn how to take content and apply that knowledge toward understanding biological principles.
 The recent performance of Bradley Biology students on the Major Field Aptitude test exceeds the average score of Biology graduates at other institutions.
 This suggests that the inquiry-based approach leads to content retention and application ability.

 Students in the Department of Biology are permitted to apply up to 12 hours of research toward their 124 hours required to graduate.
 More than 70% of Biology majors take research credit at some point during their studies.
 The department has developed and implemented the Biology Mentors Program for well-prepared freshmen and sophomores.
 This year-long course includes classroom and demonstration instruction of scientific methods and scientific ethics.
-Students rotate through a series of faculty members’ research labs, and then are assigned to a faculty member to undertake independent research.
+Students rotate through a series of faculty members’ research labs, and then are assigned to a faculty member to undertake supervised research.

 Bradley Biology graduates have enjoyed a 95% acceptance rate over the past five years into professional schools, including medical, dental, and veterinary programs, and a 98% acceptance rate into graduate programs.

 Graduate schools to which Biology majors have been accepted in the last five years include: